-The Board of Directors is aware of the responsibility as a leader supervising the Globlex Group to ensure the good management according to the principles of good corporate governance for listed companies in 2017 (CG Code).
-The Board of Directors monitors the implementation of the policy for being competitive and obtaining good and sustainable operating results in the long run.
-Last year, the Company was ranked at the "Excellent" level (Excellent CG Scoring) from the results of the Corporate Governance Survey of Listed Companies performed by Thai Institute of Directors.
+Above all, the Board of Directors is aware of its responsibility as the leader who has to supervise to ensure that the Globlex Group manages its businesses according to the 2017 Corporate Governance for Listed Companies 2017 (CG Code) by putting the policy into practice so as to be competitive with sustainably good business turnovers in the long run.
+Over the past year, the Company has been ranked "Good" (Very Good CG Scoring) in the Survey on Listed Companies' Corporate Governance carried out by Thai Institute of Directors.